How To Influence Teen Nutrition Positively

 Here’s the thing, we don’t know what we don’t know.
 But then one day you might learn a little tidbit that will help you make a change or support someone you know to make a change.
 For my BF and me, the support and information wasn’t readily available.
 Sports nutrition was not a topic of conversation in our school.
 We filled in the blanks the best we could.

 Unfortunately, sports nutrition is still missing from the conversation in a lot of sports venues.
 Wouldn’t it be nice if teen nutrition support was always there like a BF who would accept you for who you are and encourage you to eat in a way that makes you feel like a part of something?
 That is the feeling that I am creating here.
 Acceptance and support to take on high school sports with a pep in your step and a smile on your face.
 I know you have got this, so let’s keep it fun and trendy.
-I invite you to join me in the next great nutrition challenge here.

 What do you think about teens and fad diets?